L-R: Gerry Freeman, James Telesforde John, Hugh ‘Chris’ Erickson, Jomo Jack and Leon King

 Officers then searched the Kia jeep where they found a hold-all bag which contained some $178,060; and John's Rav4 was searched where $80,000 was retrieved.

-Graham said Erickson, after observing that the two vehicles were intercepted, sped away; however, officers contacted their counterparts at the different locations and Erickson was intercepted in the Frenchman's Cay area.
-He said Freeman was still with Erickson and $37,040 cash was recovered from the jeep.
+Erickson, after observing that the two vehicles were intercepted, sped away; however, officers contacted their counterparts at the different locations and Erickson was intercepted in the Frenchman's Cay area.
+Freeman was still with Erickson and $37,040 cash was recovered from the jeep.

-A search warrant was then obtained for John's residence and according to Graham, John told Police that he had large amount of money at his home.
+A search warrant was then obtained for John's residence and John told Police that he had large amount of money at his home.

 During the search, where John was present, Police found $391,780 in a cardboard box in the clothes closet.
 It is alleged that John admitted to Police that the monies were the product of selling drugs.